-

 How do I change my address, change my name, or request a duplicate license?

-All of these tasks can be completed electronically via Sircon.
+You can apply electronically via Sircon.

 -